janalang/SPARCE/README.md

 # SPARCE

 Implementation of the SPARCE framework which generates SPARse Counterfactual Explanations for multivariate time series.
-The architecture was introduced in: Generating Sparse Counterfactual Explanations For Multivariate Time Series.
-Jana Lang, Martin Giese, Winfried Ilg, Sebastian Otte.
+The architecture was introduced in:

+Generating Sparse Counterfactual Explanations For Multivariate Time Series.
+Jana Lang, Martin Giese, Winfried Ilg and Sebastian Otte. arXiv preprint arXiv:2206.00931, 2022.

 ## Abstract